 What is the Chief Knowledge Officer Job?

-Many organizations infuse knowledge management into content creation and collaboration, distributing Chief Knowledge Officer job through content leaders, marketing, and line-of-business professionals.
+Many organizations infuse knowledge management into content creation and collaboration, distributing the Chief Knowledge Officer job through content leaders, marketing, and line-of-business professionals.
 Without a knowledge focal point, however, organizations can lose their connection, not with specific knowledge, but with the idea of knowledge as a strategic asset.

 The CKO brings strategic focus and ownership.
-CKOs also help identify which classes of knowledge deliver value and therefore require attention, curation and nurturing.
+CKOs also help identify which classes of knowledge deliver value and therefore require attention, curation, and nurturing.
 In this process of knowledge cultivation, CKOs discover knowledge that can apply to customer and market messaging.
-Knowledge plays a role not just as an internal operations advantage, but as a source of credibility and market leadership.
+Knowledge plays a role not just as an internal operations advantage but as a source of credibility and market leadership.

 Increasingly, the Chief Knowledge Officer job exists primarily in nearly pure knowledge businesses, such as research, management consulting, government agencies, and associations.
 The combination of knowledge cultivation and control, however, remains important, and many organizations would benefit from the leadership of a CKO.

 The CKO should have a clear vision for the knowledge needs of an organization’s employees and partners.
 Because most people do not focus on how their knowledge fits into the overall value of the organization.
 The CKO needs to facilitate recognition of the knowledge context others can use to implement knowledge-oriented projects or programs.
 If data-driven insights from machine learning (ML) offer a competitive advantage, and the ML project results in employee displacement overtime, the CKO should work with the lines of business to manage that transition.
 He or she should be involved in all aspects of such a transition, including how to leverage the emergent knowledge, the fate of the knowledge workers and the protection of the proprietary knowledge that the company owns after the transition.